 (And if you’re interested in a really awesome way to make 2013 your Best Year Yet, keep an eye out for announcements of my next Freedom Sessions Mastermind Group : 6 Epic months of building confidence and courage, a sense of adventure and purpose, live events, ongoing personal coaching, group training sessions, structure for creating your goals and achieving them, and more.
 All with a small group of badass Freedom Junkies like you;)

 Note: Want to share this article on your blog or eZine?
 Please DO share the freedom junkie love!
 Just be sure to credit my name and add the following blurb:

-Ana Neff is a personal Life Coach, Mentor, and Guide.
+Ana Verzone is a personal Life Coach, Mentor, and Guide.
 She specializes in helping passionate people create lives of freedom, adventure, and purpose on their own terms.
-Sign up p receive we free eBook, The Freedom Junkie’s Ultimate Guide to Getting Clear at www.FreedomJunkie.com
+Sign up to receive her free eBook, The Freedom Junkie’s Ultimate Guide to Getting Clear at www.FreedomJunkie.com